 2. Words From Ardhatatsam:

-These are older words taken from Sanskrit language.
 These have sound alterations after being borrowed from Sanskrit.

-For example, Hindi sraj is from the Sanskrit word, srya.
+For example, Hindi sraj is from the Sanskrit word srya.

 3. Words From Tadbhav: